top of page

 It involves igniting strong feelings, passion, or anger in oneself or others.
 To inflame means to fuel or stimulate a reaction, often negative or volatile, by adding heat, intensity, or provocative words or actions.
 It can refer to the act of stirring up conflict, inciting unrest, or aggravating tensions.
 In a physical sense, to inflame means to cause redness, swelling, or irritation in a part of the body due to injury or infection.
 Metaphorically, when used in a social or emotional context, it signifies the act of intensifying or aggravating an already volatile situation, making it more heated or emotionally charged.
 Inflaming a situation often leads to further discord, heightened emotions, or a worsening of the underlying problem.

-Example sentences of inflame
+Example sentences containing inflame

 1. Her inflammatory remarks only served to inflame the already tense situation.